-Game Hen 5 to 6 Weeks Old 2 lbs. or Less
+Game hen 5-6 wks old 2lbs or less

-Broiler 13 Weeks Old 1 1⁄2 to 2 lbs.
+Broiler 13 weeks 1 1⁄2 -2 lbs

-Fryer 13 Weeks Old 2 1⁄2 to 3 lbs.
+Fryer 13 wks 2 1⁄2 -3 lbs

-Roaster 3 to 5 Months 3 1⁄2 to 5 lbs.
+Roaster 3-5 months 3 1⁄2 -5 lbs

-Capon Under 8 Months 5 to 8 lbs.
+Capon under 8 months 5- 8 lbs.

-Hen Over 10 Months 2 1.2 to 8 lbs.
+Hen over 10 months 2 1⁄2 -8 lbs

-- Grades - USDA grades available (A, B, and C):
+Grades- USDA grades available (A, B, C)

-For sale in commercial foodservice establishments and retail outlets.
+For sale in commercial foodservice establishments and retail outlets

-- Choosing Quality Products:
+Choosing Quality Products

-- Poultry should have plump breasts and meaty thighs. - The skin should be intact with no tears or punctures. - Poultry should be purchased from reputable purveyors and kept chilled to below 32° F. - Hold chicken in drip pans when it stored in the refrigerator.
+Poultry should have plump breasts and meaty thighs The skin should be intact with no tears or punctures Poultry should be purchased from reputable purveyors and kept chilled to below 32F Hold chicken in drip pans when it stored in the refrigerator.